yusuk6185/Omniglot_Siamese_Network/README.md

 # Methodology
 ## Experiment Structure
-This experiment has been conducted based on the Siamese network in which several CNNs are combined.
-Figure 1. shows an overview of the experiment structure used to build and train a Siamese network.
+This experiment has been conducted based on the **Siamese network**  in which several CNNs are combined.
+Figure 1 shows an overview of the experiment structure used to build and train a Siamese network.

 ![image](https://user-images.githubusercontent.com/35501963/144553433-6846a2c6-551a-4605-bd8d-2fd1d4ad39ee.png)